realsigmamusic/openarranger/README.md

 - **Performance-Driven UI:** Large, ergonomic vertical grid designed specifically for mobile devices and live stage environments.
 - **Dynamic Quantization:** Seamless section transitions supporting full-measure, half-measure, or quarter-measure execution.
 - **Zero-Latency Audio Engine:** Built entirely on top of the Web Audio API for rock-solid, sample-accurate clock timing.
+- **Visual Routing Feedback:** Intro, Fill, and Break buttons always preview their destination section, so you always know where the music is going.
 - **Open Standards:** Uses standard MIDI files and human-readable text formats, allowing creators to produce content using any DAW.
 - **Decoupled Architecture:** Audio kits and rhythm styles are completely independent, enabling infinite sound combinations.

 ## Sound Kit Specification (.kit)

 A Sound Kit is a compressed `.zip` archive renamed to `.kit`.
-It must contain a simplified `.sfz` definition file at the root level alongside a `Samples/` directory containing the audio waveforms (WAV).
+It must contain one or more `.sfz` definition files at the root level alongside a single `Samples/` directory containing the audio waveforms (WAV).
+All SFZs inside the same kit share the same `Samples/` folder, avoiding duplication.

+When a kit with multiple SFZs is loaded, a selector appears in the UI allowing real-time switching between them.

 ### Supported SFZ Opcodes